 A public consultation exercise is underway to gather people’s views to help plan and deliver a new community-based service model which will meet the needs of communities.

-Visit the consultation pages on the council website before August 26 to have your say.
+The consultation ends on August 26.
 Paper copies are also available from the council’s customer service Hwbs in Llanelli, Carmarthen and Ammanford, and a number of face-to-face events are being held over the summer to engage directly with residents.
-For more information, please visit carmarthenshire.gov.wales/consultations